-Rodgau, Germanyktellefsen@alent.com
+Rodgau, Germany

+Abstract

 Surface insulation resistance (SIR) is a critical material property for electrically reliable assemblies using no-clean SMT assemblies.
 It has been shown in recent studies that the reflow profile and atmosphere used can have significant effects on the SIR properties of no-clean solder paste.
 In this study, multiple reflow profiles were used in a vapor phase reflow process.(1)

 Vapor phase reflow is the process of subjecting an assembly with unreflowed solder paste and components to a temperature equal to the boiling point of the liquid used in the reflow process.
 This type of process offers several advantages, especially for assemblies with a large amount of thermal inertia.
 Differences in temperature at different locations on the board can be reduced.
 In addition, lower peak temperatures can be used versus a typical reflow profile in a convection reflow oven.
 This can reduce the thermal stress on smaller components that otherwise could reach higher temperatures in a conventional convection oven process.